 I ate squid ink paella in Spain, a Greek specialty called Giouvetsi that involves orzo and shrimp in Greece, a Venetian specialty of cuttlefish cooked in its own ink served alongside white polenta in Venice, Fish n Chips in London, a fresh cod filet doused in Provençal herbs and plenty of mousse au chocolat, pasta, pizza, and dark chocolate gelato.
 MMMM.

 Between the million miles walked, museums seen, and pictures taken, nothing quite captured the memory of a place more than a delicious meal.

 NOT JUST ME, THIS IS A UNIVERSAL FACT.

 Growing: Coming into adulthood is tough.
 When I was 20, I experienced a lot of anxiety, had trouble sleeping, experienced hair loss, high stress, the list goes on and on.
 Turning 21, I slowly learned how to manage the bad better, but going abroad is what really brought me to a more centered sense of peace.

 Since living in France, I’ve traveled to more countries than I have in my entire life, hiked (and enjoyed it), kayaked (and enjoyed it), rode a donkey up the side of a mountain, swam in volcanic hot springs whilst bathing in clay, drank at an ice bar, danced in a 5 story club, saw a prostitute get arrested, and tried SNAILS!!! ***They’re kind fish-like, right?

-I found that after living abroad for 2 months that I really started adopting the European culture and have even more so since completing my 4 months overseas.
+I found that after living abroad for 2 months, I really started adopting the European culture and since completing my 4 months overseas, have even more so.